abuseofnotation/abuseofnotation.github.io/_posts/blog/2023-01-01-logic-communication.md

   <img src="/images/logic/formal_picture.svg" width="100%">
   <figcaption>

-A Hasse diagram, representing the (formal) logical picture, that is also represented by the sentence: "Get me a beer, low alcoholic one, if there isn't such, or if it's very expensive, I just want a box of water." - <b>b</b> is the symbol for (low-alcoholic) beer. and <b>w</b> for water, and negation is symbolized by <b>¬</b>.
+A Hasse diagram, representing the (formal) logical picture, that is also represented by the sentence: "Buy me a beer, low alcoholic one, if there isn't such, or if it's very expensive, I just want a box of water." - <b>b</b> is the symbol for (low-alcoholic) beer. and <b>w</b> for water, and negation is symbolized by <b>¬</b>.
 The diagram is decidable (a choice can be made at all circumstance) , if we presume that the law of excluded middle - <b>b or ¬b</b> - holds (and that the bar serves water.)
   </figcaption>
 </figure>

 A non-formal picture, in contrast, is one that cannot be adequally represented by a Hasse diagram: